Knowledge is Power…

 What’s more, is that the spike in insulin means that you’ve quickly withdrawn all the sugar from your blood stream.
 And when you do that, you start to feel lethargic and hungry again – meaning you’re more likely to snack and more likely to fill your body with even more energy and trigger even more fat.

 On the other hand, when you eat something with more fat in it or a more ‘complex’ form of carbohydrate (more on this in a moment), the digestion takes longer and the sugar is absorbed more slowly.
-This means that you’re provided with a steady flow of energy that you burn as it is released making it less likely to be stored as fat.
+This means that you’re provided with a steady flow of energy that you burn as it is released making it less likely to be stored as fat, and more likely that your body will enter fat burning mode, which is critical to learning how to get rid of belly fat.
 It also means that you’ll be less likely to become hungry and need to snack shortly after.

 Suddenly, finding the lowest calories is no longer enough and you certainly don’t want to focus on foods that have had the fat removed as they will be entirely unsatisfying and cause an energy spike.
 Instead, the aim is to look for foods that have a low GI (glycemic index) rating.
 These will typically be foods that contain fewer ‘simple carbs’ (think white carbs and carbs that taste sugary) and that instead combine a mix of food groups and high nutritional value.